thenewdarling/Spellbook/Class Features/Artificer Infusions.md

 **_Prerequisite: 10th-level artificer_**
 **_Item: A helmet (requires attunement)_**

 While wearing this helmet, a creature has advantage on initiative rolls.
-In addition, the wearer can’t be surprised, provided it isn’t incapacitated.
+In addition, the wearer can’t be surprised, provided it isn’t [[incapacitated]].

 ### Homunculus Servant